openeuropa/oe_content/modules/oe_content_project/README.md

 For more information check `cweagans/composer-patches` documentation [here](https://github.com/cweagans/composer-patches).

-## Deprecating Project budget fields and removing as of 4.x version
+## Replacing Project budget fields and removing previous float type fields as of 4.x version

 As of 4.x the following float type fields will be removed:
 - oe_project_budget